How to save more for retirement – 5 simple tips

 What do you see yourself doing in retirement?
 What do you plan to do with your days?
 Travel, adventure, gardening, playing sport, visiting friends and family?

 Really think about how you would like to spend your retirement; dream about how you would like it to be.
 The more excited you can be about it the better.

 If you can dream it; you can achieve it!

 And the bigger and better the dream, the more likely you are to want to find the extra money to finance it.
-If you are excited about it, you will make it a priority to find the money to finance it.
+If you are excited about it, you will make it a priority to find the money.